Powerlated/OptimeGBA/README.md

 ## Running

-For building and using Optime GBA, .NET Core 3.1 is recommended.
+For building and using Optime GBA, .NET 5 is recommended.

 A compatible Game Boy Advance BIOS image is required to run the emulator.
 Place the BIOS in the emulator working directory (the root of the repository when using `dotnet run`) named as `gba_bios.bin`.